Cu7ious/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule         // prints result of division of two env vars, POWER & DIVIDE, followed by a new line 10-love_exponent_breath   // displays the result of BREATH to the power LOVE (env vars, +\n) 11-binary_to_decimal      // converts number from base 2 to base 10 (in:env var BINARY, out: base 10 number)
+9-divide_and_rule         // prints result of division of two env vars, POWER & DIVIDE, followed by a new line 10-love_exponent_breath   // displays the result of BREATH to the power LOVE (env vars, +\n) 11-binary_to_decimal      // converts number from base 2 to base 10 (in:env var BINARY, out: base 10 number) 12-combinations           // prints all possible combinations of two letters, except oo
 ```